Behind the Sun (Eric Clapton album): Promotion

 The Behind the Sun tour was featured at the first Live Aid concert in 1985 where "She's Waiting" was performed along with "White Room" and "Layla".
 The video for "Forever Man" became an MTV favorite, featuring an accident where one of the cameras falls off the dolly.
 "Same Old Blues" was resurrected for the 25th Anniversary world tour and the Montserrat charity show in 1988 and 1997, with Mark Knopfler on rhythm guitar; Clapton resurrected "She's Waiting" for his 1992 world tour.
 Clapton came to sit in with Paul Shaffer to promote the album on Late Night with David Letterman in 1985.
 Letterman was impressed by the songs on the album joking to Clapton if it would be alright for him if Letterman would sing "Forever Man".

+Both "Knock On Wood" and "She's Waiting" were featured on episodes of Miami Vice, albeit over three years apart.
+"Knock On Wood" was heard in the party scene of Season 2's 'Phil The Shill' (December of 1985), which guest-starred the song's producer Phil Collins, while "She's Waiting" played in a search scene of Season 5's 'The Lost Madonna' (March of 1989).

 Reception

 Deborah Frost, in a contemporary review for Rolling Stone, felt the album was "slick but inconsistent", and was concerned that Clapton's move into commercial ballads would eventually see him turn his back on his rock fans, instead playing his greatest hits on the Vegas circuit.
 Robert Christgau in his Village Voice Consumer Guide described the album as "[s]ad [a]nd also bad" because Clapton was simply following commercial market fashion.

 In a retrospective summary for AllMusic, William Ruhlmann feels that the album is "somewhat schizophrenic" due to the tinkering of the record label, who were concerned that the original version of the album contained no hits and was too downbeat, so brought in new writers and producers.
 Ruhlman concludes that despite some effective guitar work the album is competent rather than exciting, and is not among Clapton's best.